umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/label-property-configuration.md

 ### Custom filters

-If the above filters don't suit your needs, you can create custom filters by creating a plugin in `App_Plugins` and adding a filter module.
+If the filters do not suit your needs, you can create custom filters by creating a plugin in `App_Plugins` and adding a filter module.

 An example `package.manifest` file is: